Permanent Disability Benefits

 New Jersey Attorneys Advocating For Injured Workers

 On-the-job injuries, including those that result in at least some level of permanent disability, are fairly common in New Jersey.
 While people in certain occupations may find themselves at a higher risk of serious injuries, anyone can sustain a work-related injury.
 Fortunately, there are state laws that protect people who are injured at work.
 Under these laws, there are several different types of benefits that may be available, depending on the level of severity of a worker’s injury.
-These include medical benefits, temporary disability benefits and permanent disability benefits.
-If you have been hurt at work, the experienced New Jersey workers’ compensation lawyers at the Law Offices of Jonathan F. Marshall are here to help guide you through the process of seeking the maximum benefits to which you are entitled.
+These include medical benefits, temporary disability benefits, and permanent disability benefits.
+If you have been hurt at work, the experienced New Jersey workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall are here to help guide you through the process of seeking the maximum benefits to which you are entitled.

 The good news about filing a workers’ compensation claim is that an injured worker does not need to prove fault or negligence against his or her employer in order to receive workers’ compensation benefits.
 This is true regardless of whether a work-related accident results in a temporary and partial disability or a permanent and total disability.
 The bad news is that the benefits available in a workers’ compensation case may be less generous than the money damages that the worker could potentially receive for a similar injury in a traditional personal injury case.
 This is because the workers’ compensation system is based on a compromise: simplifying the process for injured workers while limiting the financial liability of employers.